Or call us on

 Patients who present with the symptoms of appendicitis may have a blood test, an ultrasound scan or x-ray.

-If your appendicitis is confirmed your surgeon will recommend removing your appendix (appendicectomy).
-It is important that this procedure be performed as soon as possible to avoid your appendix becoming more inflamed or perforated (burst) causing infection (peritonitis).
+It is important that an appendicectomy be performed as soon as possible to avoid your appendix becoming more inflamed or perforated (burst) causing infection (peritonitis).

 What happens during an appendicectomy?

-An appendicectomy is usually performed under a general anaesthetic .
-The operation usually takes between half an hour and an hour.
+An appendicectomy is usually performed under a general anaesthetic.
+The operation usually takes between 30 minutes-1 hour.
 Your surgeon will remove the appendix either by using the laparoscopic (‘keyhole’) technique or by an open incision (cut) in the lower abdomen.

 During a laparoscopic appendicectomy your surgeon will use a thin tube with a camera attached to inspect the inside of your abdomen through a small incision.
 Once your appendix is found they will remove it using other instruments passed through other small incisions.
 They will close the incisions with stitches or staples.